 More Charts for Saving Money Challenges

-Money saving charts are a fun way to get addicted to saving money!
+Money saving charts are a fun way to get addicted to saving money and tracking it!
 The charts can be used for a variety of goal saving games – from specific funds to general money-saving goals.

 Like the calendar saving plan, these charts should be printed to be completed.
 As you reach a dollar figure, color in the square so that you can literally watch your progress.
 You can hang it on your fridge, keep it in the top drawer of your desk or tape it to your bathroom mirror.
 Just put it somewhere where you will see it and stay motivated!

 Emergency Fund Money Saving Challenge Chart